The RoboSense Challenge 2025

 • Iterate and improve their models based on public leaderboard feedback

-Phase II: Final Evaluation
+Phase #2: Final Evaluation

 This phase involves final evaluation on a private test set with the same number of test cases (~190) as Phase I. Key requirements: